siavava/portfolio/content/projects/visual/89-position-based-dynamics.md

 mass-spring at large timesteps, generalizes to many constraint types, and costs less per step.

-**Predict, then project.** A step first moves each particle by its external forces alone, producing a predicted position $\mathbf p_i$.
-The predictions ignore internal interactions and generally violate the constraints — a stretched edge, an overlapping pair — so the solver corrects them.
-Each constraint $C(\mathbf p) = 0$ is enforced by a position correction along its gradient,
+Each step first moves every particle by its external forces alone, producing a predicted position $\mathbf p_i$.
+The predictions ignore internal interactions and generally violate the constraints (a stretched edge, an overlapping pair), so the solver corrects them.
+Each constraint
+$C(\mathbf p) = 0$ is enforced by a position correction along its gradient,

 $$
 \Delta \mathbf p_i = -\,s\,w_i\,\nabla_{\mathbf p_i} C, \qquad